MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ExoSecOpsOverrideRule.md

 Use the Set-ExoSecOpsOverrideRule cmdlet to modify SecOps mailbox override rules to bypass Exchange Online Protection filtering.
 For more information, see [Configure the advanced delivery policy for third-party phishing simulations and email delivery to SecOps mailboxes](https://learn.microsoft.com/microsoft-365/security/office-365-security/advanced-delivery-policy-configure).

+**Tip**: This cmdlet doesn't modify email addresses in the SecOps override rule.
+To modify the email addresses in the SecOps override rule, use the Set-SecOpsOverridePolicy cmdlet.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX